Donation Essentials Blog

 Black History Month

-For Black History Month, we want to highlight donors, donor families, living donors, transplant recipients and advocates of donation from the African American community in the United States.
-These members take pride in serving their communities, and many advocates educate and share their personal stories about the importance of organ, eye and tissue donation.
+During Black History Month, Donor Alliance highlights donors and their families, living donors, transplant recipients and advocates from the African American community.
+These members take pride in serving their communities.
+Many advocates educate and share their personal stories about the importance of organ, eye and tissue donation.

 According to the U.S. Department of Health and Human Services, African Americans represent approximately 12.2% of the U.S. population.
-More than 28,000 African Americans are waiting for an organ transplant, accounting for approximately 28% of the national waiting list.
-They are also the largest minority group in need of an organ transplant.
+More than 28,000 African Americans are waiting for an organ transplant—about 28% of the national waiting list.
+African Americans are also the largest minority group in need of organ transplants.
+This highlights the urgent need for increased awareness and education about donation within the African American community.

 Tony Young’s Story, Heart and Kidney Recipient